hchiam/learning-js/bookmarklets/README.md

 ## Enable running bookmarklets quickly with keyboard shortcuts

 Chrome currently includes bookmarks (and bookmarklets) in search suggestions by default.
 Hit `Ctrl+L` -> type part of the bookmarklet name -> hit Enter to run.
+- If you find Chrome suggesting tabs or history annoying, you can disable a flag: chrome://flags/#omnibox-grouping-framework-non-zps

 For Firefox: `Ctrl+B` -> type a search -> tab to bookmarklet -> spacebar to select -> Enter to run.